bigtoga/Examples/Cloud - Azure/KQL/KQL best practices.md

 1. Write your time filters first
    - Kusto is highly optimized around time-based queries so leverage that by putting your time filters first
+   - “Why does this work?”
+Internally, Kusto stores physical data in extents.
+The data in those extents is is ordered by ingestion date/time
+   - If you use a time filter, Kusto can only query a subset of extents
+   - If you use another type of filter, Kusto has to scam all extents
 2. For joins, put the table with the fewest rows first (left-most query)
 2. Know when to use `has` instead of `contains`
    - `has` is a full token match and therefore will perform better